Avenues and George Square

 Glasgow, UK.
 2027

-George Square, first laid out in the 1780s, and with the monument to the writer Sir Walter Scott as its central focus, is the prime civic space of Glasgow and the setting for the monumental City Chambers.
-The square is a civic, ceremonial and cultural space where Glaswegians come to relax, celebrate – and sometimes protest – but equally a tired space in need of rejuvenation in tune with the twenty-firstcentury city.
+George Square, first laid out in the 1780s with the monument to writer Sir Walter Scott at its centre, is Glasgow's prime civic space and home to the monumental City Chambers.
+As a place where Glaswegians come to relax, celebrate – and sometimes protest – the square holds deep civic, ceremonial, and cultural significance.
+However, it is equally a tired space in need of rejuvenation to meet the needs of the twenty-first-century city.